 Limitations of the Hofstra Network Account

-In order to provide the best possible service to the large community of Hofstra University Network users, the following limitations have been placed on the configuration and use of each Hofstra Network account:
+To provide the best possible service to the large community of Hofstra University Network users, the following limitations have been placed on the configuration and use of each Hofstra Network account:

 - Network accounts are intended solely for the account holder's access to resources on the Hofstra University Network and related services.
 Users of the network must therefore agree that, under no circumstance, will they allow other individuals to access these resources via their accounts.
 Furthermore, you will not provide to others Hofstra University Network access to information services via your computer system.